aimenux/CertificateToJwkDemo/README.md

 # CertificateToJwkDemo
 ```
-Using various ways to generate jwk from pfx/p12 certificate file
+Using various ways to generate jwk from pfx certificate file
 ```

 In this demo, i m using two ways in order to generate jwk from pfx (i.e p12) certificate file